Netherhall House: Overview

 Netherhall House is a corporate undertaking of Opus Dei, a personal prelature of the Catholic Church.
 It has a Chaplain who is also a member of the University of London chaplaincy.
-However, the College is open to students of all faiths and backgrounds.
+However, the college is open to students of all faiths and backgrounds.
 Netherhall has a large range of facilities; it has its own library, computer and laptop rooms, newspaper reading room, its own outdoor sports pitch used mainly for 5-a-side football and basketball, music practice rooms, a number of lounges and common rooms, an auditorium and a gym.

-There are a variety of different activities on offer for residents, including a yearly play performed in the College's own auditorium.
+There are a variety of different activities on offer for residents, including a yearly play performed in the college's own auditorium.
 This auditorium is also used to stage free classical music concerts for residents and the general public each term, with performances from both residents as well as musicians from elsewhere.
 During term time there is also a regular guest speaker series featuring various individuals, all highly distinguished within their fields (List).
 A key social aspect of the house are the daily get-togethers following mealtimes.
 There is a curfew in place at midnight on weekdays and 2 am on weekends (which can be opted-out of on a given day, when needed).

 Residents

 Netherhall has a varied group of Residents every year.
 The majority of residents are undergraduate students from different higher education institutions in London.
 There are also a number of postgraduate students every year, from both Masters and Doctoral programmes.
 In addition, a number of residents are young working professionals in a wide variety of industries.
-The College, with its auditorium and music practice facilities, usually attracts a number of music students and there is a public concert at least every term either performed or organised by the residents.
+The college, with its auditorium and music practice facilities, usually attracts a number of music students and there is a public concert at least every term either performed or organised by the residents.
 The average resident of Netherhall House stays for more than one year, usually up to half of residents stay on from one year to the next.

 Staff

-There are usually two staff members who run the house.
-Currently there is a Director and a Secretary working full-time and a Bursar working part-time.
-The current director is Alex Jordan.
-Staff members live in the College and are available to help the students.
-Bedrooms are cleaned daily and the College is catered by the neighbouring Lakefield, a hospitality college that provides training in Cookery, Food & Drink Service and Housekeeping services.
+The Leadership team lives in the college and is available to help the students.
+Bedrooms are cleaned daily and the college is catered by the neighbouring Lakefield, a hospitality college that provides training in Cookery, Food & Drink Service and Housekeeping services.